What is a PPC reporting tool?

 What’s worse, you’ve got to repeat this process for all your clients.
 This can quickly snowball into hundreds of hours on creating reports every month, putting strain and pressure on your account managers.

-A PPC reporting tool eliminates these pains.
+A PPC reporting platform eliminates these pains.

 Instead of spending hours manually pulling data from Google Ads, Facebook Ads, and other PPC platforms, this tool consolidates all key metrics on a single, easy-to-read report.